 May on the South Fork is not only longer days.
 It is the first week when dinner outside feels normal again, string lights stay on, and a glass left near the rail becomes part of the landscape.
 Mosquitoes notice the same invitation.
 Early May scouting is less about panic and more about reading where still air and moisture stack so your first big outdoor nights do not become a story you retell with itching ankles.

 Peconic Pest Control has served the East End since 1997.
 This article is not a do it yourself chemical plan.
-It is a practical frame for what to watch on your deck, how it connects to mosquito control conversations, and when perimeter thinking belongs in the same walk as tick control along fence lines guests actually use.
+It is a practical frame for what to watch on your deck, how it connects to mosquito control conversations, and when general insect and rodent control belongs in the same walk as tick control along fence lines guests actually use.

 Why dusk matters more than noon